-The level of donated collection assets is maintained level from prior years. (\$25,000).
+The forecast level of donated collection assets is maintained level from prior years. (\$15,000).

-The prospective financial statements do not provide for a forecast net movement in the market value of collection, due to data not being readily available for assumptions regarding the future market value of collections assets.
+The prospective financial statements do not provide for a forecast net movement in the market value of collections, as data are not readily available for assumptions regarding the future market value of collections assets.
 Revaluation of collection assets is a non-cash item.
-The next revaluation of Art Collection will take place during 2020/21 financial year and the Heritage Collection revaluation took877103 place at the end of 2019/20 financial year.
+The most recent revaluation of the Art Collection took place during the final quarter of the 2020/21 financial year, and the next Heritage Collection revaluation is to take place during the 2023/2024 financial year.
+The revaluation conducted during the 2019/20 year resulted in a reduction in value of heritage items of \$1,273,084